Satellile/yara/readme.md

 If you have an issue, question, or request for some feature/config option, feel free to make an issue or message me.

 This is developed mainly with Windows in mind.
 There's a Linux release, but it's missing some features (sleep mode toggles) and when I very briefly tested it, the image preview feature didn't work.
-I mostly use Windows and my time is limited (as is everybody's), so it's not something I'm prioritizing, but if anybody wants to use it on Linux, feel free to make a pull request, a GitHub issue, or just send me a message so I know people are interested in it.
+I mostly use Windows and Linux downloads were a very small percentage of total downloads, so it's not something I'm prioritizing.
+If anybody wants to use it on Linux, feel free to make a pull request, a GitHub issue, or just send me a message so I know people are interested in it.

-This is built for the latest ComfyUI release binary as of July 22, 2023.
+This is built for the latest ComfyUI release binary as of January 31, 2024.
 Future ComfyUI versions may change the API and thus break parts of this program.